VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   of data, you can fix the coding error and replay the event stream so that the system calculates the value correctly based on the new version of the code.
+- **Testing.** All of the state changes in your aggregates are recorded as events.
+Therefore, you can test that a command had the expected effect on an aggregate by simply checking for the event.

-> Event sourcing can also help with complex testing scenarios where you
+> "Event sourcing can also help with complex testing scenarios where you
 > need to verify that a given action triggered a specific result.
 This
 > is especially relevant for negative results, where you need to verify
 > that an action did _not_ trigger a result; this is frequently not
 > verified when writing tests, but can easily be instrumented when the
-> changes are being recorded through events.
+> changes are being recorded through events."
 > Alberto Poblacion  (Customer Advisory Council)

+- **Flexibility.** A sequence of events can be projected to any desired structural representation.

+> "As long as you have a steam of events, you can project it to any form,
+> even a conventional SQL database.
+For instance, my favorite approach
+> is to project event streams into JSON documents stored in a cloud
+> storage."
+> Rinat Abdullin [Why Event Sourcing?][rinatwhy]

 The chapter "[A CQRS and ES Deep Dive][r_chapter4]" discusses these benefits